Summer Abbey Gardens Emily Fae 1500x390

 53. The ideal place for a family day out, head to National Trust Ickworth and make the most of the new cycle hire facilities; Bikes range from balance bikes for the little ones up to adult bikes, plus there are trailers available as well as helmets if you don’t have your own.

-54. Catch the Royal Air Force Battle of Britain Memorial Flight's Lancaster flying over Rougham Control Tower Museum on Saturday 22 June!
+54. Step back in time at Rougham Control Tower Aviation Museum during Echoes of the Past Tea Dance and Music on the 27th June.
+Held at the restored wartime control tower, the event combines live music, dancing and vintage atmosphere in a setting closely connected to Suffolk’s Second World War history.
+Visitors can enjoy tea and refreshments while soaking up the nostalgic spirit of the evening surrounded by memorabilia and stories from the former American airbase.
 Whilst there, pay a visit to the museum; an award-winning Museum dedicated to preserving the memory of all who served with the 8th USAAF at RAF Bury St Edmunds during WW2, housed in the original control tower and other period buildings.

 Explore 4 X4 2 Explore 4x4 965x540